eye3/nkit4nodejs/README.md

 Currently, only an XML to Javascript object converter and filter is exported to Node.js from nkit library.

-You can:
+With nkit4nodejs module you can:

-- create JavaScript data structures, which are different from the structure of XML source.
+- Create JavaScript data structures, which are different from the structure of XML source.

 - Create multiple JavaScript structures from one XML source.

-- explicitly identify those elements and attributes in XML source that you want to use for building JavaScript data structures.
+- Explicitly identify those elements and attributes in XML source that you want to use for building JavaScript data structures.
   Thus, it's possible to filter out unnecessary XML-data.

-- explicitly define Javascript type of scalar data, fetched from XML source.
+- Explicitly define Javascript type of scalar (primitive) data, fetched from XML source.
   Integers, numbers, strings, datetimes and booleans are supported.

 - With extra options you can tune some aspects of conversion: